EEN421/EEN421.github.io/_posts/2023-06-13-Raspberry Pi Logging to Log Analytics Workspace.md

 <br/><br/>

 # Query Auth and Syslog Tables
-Navigate to your Log Analytics Workspace and you should see your custom logs:
+Navigate to your Log Analytics Workspace and you should see your custom logs (logs ingested this way show up under 'Custom Logs' and have '_CL' appended to their name when they hit the workspace, illusgtrated below):

 ![](/assets/img/iot/CustomLogs.png)